Plane with 62 people aboard crashes in fiery wreck in Brazil's Sao Paulo state

 SAO PAULO — (AP) — A plane with 62 people aboard crashed in a fiery wreck in a residential area of a city in Brazil’s Sao Paulo state Friday, the airline said, but it was not immediately clear how many people were injured or killed.

-Firefighters confirmed that the plane fell in the city of Vinhedo, but did not offer more details.
-The firefighter corps was dispatching teams to the crash site.
+Video the AP obtained from a bystander and verified shows at least two bodies strewn about flaming pieces of wreckage.

+Firefighters, military police and the civil defense authority dispatched teams to the crash site in Vinhedo.
+Authorities sealed off the entrance to the residential area where the plane went down, as journalists outside watched as official vehicles including ambulances drove in and waited for updates.

-Brazilian television network GloboNews showed footage of a large area on fire and smoke coming out of an apparent plane fuselage in a residential area full of houses.
-Additional footage on GloboNews showed a plane drifting downward vertically, spiraling as it fell.
+Brazilian television network GloboNews showed aerial footage of an area on fire with smoke coming out of an obliterated plane fuselage.
+Additional footage on GloboNews earlier showed the plane drifting downward vertically, spiraling as it fell.

-At an event in southern Brazil, President Luiz Inácio Lula da Silva asked the crowd to stand and observe a minute of silence.
+The Capela neighborhood where the plane crashed sits in a district far from the center of the prosperous city that's home to 77,000 residents.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.